-- 1. THAT STDC should submit a plan to the Council detailing how further monitoring will be implemented to adequately assess the effects of the different coastal structures (as stipulated in Section 3.6). - 2.
-THAT STDC should notify the Council via email to worknotification@trc.govt.nz prior to and following any maintenance work on coastal structures. - 3.
-THAT STDC should provide a summary of maintenance of coastal structures on an annual basis (preferably at the end of the monitoring period in July). - 4.
-THAT the option for a review of resource consents in June 2019, as set out in condition 5 of consent 6736-1, and condition 3 of consent 5512-2, not be exercised, on the grounds that the consents were adequately preventing adverse environmental effects.
+- 1. THAT an annual site visit is carried out by Council staff on all coastal structures in the South Taranaki district.
+These visits should include photographs from pre-determined photo control points. - 2.
+THAT additional visits and photographs should be taken by Council staff following any alterations or additions, and after major storms. - 3.
+THAT STDC should notify the Council via email to worknotification@trc.govt.nz prior to and following any maintenance work on coastal structures. - 4.
+THAT STDC should provide a summary of maintenance of coastal structures on an annual basis (preferably at the end of the monitoring period in July).